Gretaki/PokerGame/README.md

 ### How the solution works:

 Main idea:
-* Input is from txt file.
+* Input is read from txt file (input.txt)
-* Main program is in Main class.
+* Run main program in Main class
-* Output is shown in console window.
+* Output is shown in console window

 Diagram:
 <p align="center">